gitpress/adventures/middleman/01_building_your_first_static_site_with_middleman/_02_init.md

 cd mimp
 ```

-You should now see four files and a source folder.
+You should now see four files and a folder called source.
 Your directory looks something like this:

 * /source
 * .gitignore